Excel VBA Find

 We will try to find “Aran” in the same data.

-- To write a VBA code it is necessary to have enabled the developer tab in order to be able to write VBA Codes.
+- To write a VBA code it is necessary to have enabled developer tab in excel in order to be able to write VBA Codes.

 - We start writing our code by writing the following code as shown below,